Icinga/icinga-powershell-hyperv/doc/31-Changelog.md

 * [#67](https://github.com/Icinga/icinga-powershell-hyperv/issues/67) Fixes Hyper-V Snapshot plugin throwing an exception in case vdisks were deleted from disk or removed from the virtual machine object in Hyper-V Manager
 * [#69](https://github.com/Icinga/icinga-powershell-hyperv/issues/69) Fixes a freeze during `Test-IcingaHyperVInstalled` call on some machines, as `Get-WindowsFeature` sometimes takes forever to resolve the feature list

+### Enhancements

+* [#70](https://github.com/Icinga/icinga-powershell-hyperv/pull/70) Adds new plugin `Invoke-IcingaCheckHyperVDuplicateVM` to check for duplicate virtual machines on your Hyper-V node or cluster, printing critical for every single virtual machine found with duplicates

+#### New Plugin Integrations

+* Invoke-IcingaCheckHyperVDuplicateVM

 ## 1.2.0 (2022-08-30)